IruomaJennifer/alx-system_engineering-devops/0x00-shell_basics/README.md

    10. 9-firstdirdeletion - To delete the directory /tmp/my_first_directory
    11. 10-back - changes the working directory to the previous one
    12. 11-lists - lists the contents of the current directory, its parent and /boot in long format in this specific order
+   13. 12-file_type - Displays the type of file 'iamafile' in /tmp/